 The Institute will also team up with the Australian Animal Health Laboratories (part of the CSIRO) in Geelong for evaluation of antiviral drugs, says Professor Kanta Subbarao, Director of the WHO Collaborating Centre for Reference and Research Influenza at the Doherty Institute.
 “We’ll collaborate with AAHL to evaluate antiviral drugs in the lab and in animal models of COVID-19 infection: facilities to conduct studies in animals are not currently available at the Doherty Institute but are available at AAHL.”

-As to next steps, the Doherty Institute will continue to be at the forefront of the response to COVID-19.
+As to next steps, the Doherty Institute will continue to be at the forefront of the response to coronavirus (COVID-19).
 “We have clinicians treating patients in hospitals; scientists continuing to diagnose cases; epidemiologists working closely with the Victorian and Australian Governments on policy; and researchers working on antibody tests, treatments and a vaccine,” says Mike.

 The Victorian Government has provided $6 million to the Peter Doherty Institute for Infection and Immunity, the Burnet Institute and other experts to help find treatments and vaccines for COVID-19.